yifanhu-2/ml-coursera-python-assignments/README.md

 - Created a polynomial NN with 1 hidden layer with sigmoid activation
 - Plotted **learning curve** for train and cross-validation samples to gauge fitness, and **validation curve** for diagnostics
-- Tackled the overfitting problem by experimenting with different levels of regularization
+- Tuned hyperparameters to tackle overfitting

 | Polynomial fit | Learning Curve | Validation Curve |
 | --- | --- | --- |